Subject Leader: Miss S L Hartley |

 KS3 Learning Journey click here to view

-During Key Stage 3 students develop their understanding of using computing for communication, data handling, and modelling, programming and creating digital media products.
-They will become increasingly independent users of technology and develop their ability to judge when and how to use it to fulfil their current and potential needs.
+In Key Stage 3, students enhance their skills in using computing for communication, data management, modelling, programming, and enterprise.
+They will become more independent in their technology use and improve their ability to assess when and how to utilise it to meet their current and future needs.

 How are students assessed?